angular/angular/aio/content/guide/signal-inputs.md

 ## Using in templates

-Signal inputs are non-writable signals.
+Signal inputs are read-only signals.
 As with signals declared via `signal()`, you access the current value of the input by calling the input signal.

 ```html